craftcms/docs/docs/getting-started-tutorial/install/control-panel.md

 The main navigation <Poi label="4" id="navigation" target="dashboard" /> appears in the sidebar.
 If your browser is narrow, you may have to use the “hamburger” icon in the upper-left corner to expand the main navigation.

 ::: tip
-If the control panel looks a little empty, right now, don’t worry: this is by design!
+If the control panel looks a little empty right now, don’t worry: this is by design!
 Craft is a blank slate—new projects don’t presuppose anything about your content model.
 You will designing all of your own content tools.
 :::

 ## Utilities